Since sharks can’t be domesticated, some aquarists look for shark-like fish for their aquariums. So, what fish look like sharks?

 These fish have a distinctive appearance due to their shiny iridescent color.

-Adult Iridescent Sharks are uniformly grey.
+Adult Iridescent Sharks are uniformly gray.

 In contrast, the smaller ones have two black stripes — one along the lateral line and the second one below the lateral line.